TotallyInformation/node-red-contrib-uibuilder/docs/dev/uibuilder-js.md

 * `ioNs`: Reference to Socket.IO namespace used for the instance.
 * `nodeInputHandler`: Function that handles incoming messages for a uibuilder instance.
+* `sendToFe`: A reference to sockets.sendToFe which allows a msg to be sent directly to attached clients.

 ### Utility Classes